-The violin is one of the best instruments for young children to learn because it is available in so many small sizes from full size, known as 4/4 down to 1/16.
+If you're an adult then you probably need a full size (4/4) violin.
+For children, the violin is available in many small sizes, from 3/4 size down to 1/16.
 This is one reason why the violin is so popular with young children.
 A 1/16 violin is very small indeed and is only suitable for a very young child, probably at play school age.
-By the time a child reaches primary school they will normally be big enough to play a 1/4 or 1/2 size instrument and after a year or two a 3/4 size.
+By the time a child reaches primary school they will normally be big enough to play a 1/4 or 1/2 size instrument and after a few years a 3/4 size.
 Most children will be big enough to play a full size violin by the time they have moved on to secondary school.
 For more information about violin sizes and a measurement guide see our What size Violin for my child page.

-Student violins come in two basic types, mass produced or hand made and some with a mixture of both.
+Student violins come in a few basic types, mass produced or hand made and some with a mixture of both.
 A mass produced violin will be made to a strict budget.
 The wood that is used will not be so well seasoned or such good quality and most of the carving will be done by machine.

 It's obvious from this that a hand made instrument will be more expensive as it takes so much longer to make, however it will be a more responsive and satisfying instrument to play.
 Read more here ...